Annual Technical Report 2004 on Trademark Information Activities submitted by Norway (SCIT/ATR/TM/2004/NO)

 II.
 Matters concerning the generation, reproduction, and distribution of secondary sources of trademark information, i.e., trademark gazettes

-All bibliographical data for trademarks have been stored in our database, VARBAS, for several years.
+All bibliographical data for trademarks have been stored in our new database Ptolemy.
 The information contained therein is the basis for the generation of the Norwegian Trademark Gazette (“Norsk Varemerketidende”)].
 The Gazette is produced by Microsoft Word macros and built in SQL questions.
 The wordfiles are then imported into Adobe Page Maker where the final layout is handled.
-Then the PDF-file version of the gazette is published on the web site of the NPO.
-All marks filed and registered in colors are published in colors.
-Date of publishing is the date of making the gazette available for the public on our web site where it is available free of charge.
+The PDF version of the gazette is published weekly on our web site.
+All marks filed and registered in colours are published in colours.
+The Gazette is available free of charge on the NPO web site on the day of publication.

 III.
 Matters concerning classifying, reclassifying and indexing of trademark information